michbaum/Cupid/README.md

+# Cupid: Find your perfect 3D match

+This repository contains my Master Thesis project concerned with new 3D object matching approaches based on a multi-RGB-D camera indoor setup with large view overlap.

-# Rapid, multi-view synthesis for 3D object segmentation and pose estimation for manipulation tasks
+## Rapid, multi-view synthesis for 3D object segmentation, matching and pose estimation for manipulation tasks

-This repository is based of and extends the excellent [mmdetection3d](https://github.com/open-mmlab/mmdetection3d) repository and introduces a novel 3D object segmentation and pose estimation network for Indoor tasks based on the sensor data of multiple depth cameras.
+The repository is based of and extends the excellent [mmdetection3d](https://github.com/open-mmlab/mmdetection3d) repository and introduces a novel 3D object segmentation, matching and pose estimation network for Indoor tasks based on the sensor data of multiple depth cameras specifically for robotic manipulation tasks.

 ## Setup